skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 changes have been done to the tested namespace, lest it will report many false positives and false negatives.

-* Detect policy engine conclusion of work
+The GET checks from the PolicyTestSteps can be used to make sure the policy engine has incorporated a CR change before proceeding with a state-changing action.

 ## namespace selection

-Namespace selection is on a list of regular expressions that match namespaces, or label selectors (any tokens with a '=' in the middle), plus the special `\*` notation, representing any namespace.
+Namespace selection is on a list of regular expressions that match namespaces, or label selectors (any tokens with a '=' in the middle), plus the special `"*"` notation, representing any namespace.

-*Question*: Where are regexes anchored?
-If everything is a regex and they're not anchored, then an item of '.' would also match everything
+*Note*: regexes are not anchored, so an item of `"."` matches any namespaces.

-* check and document (link) Kubernetes allowed characters for namespaces
+The same is true for all other policy settings that take a regex (services, outgoing hostnames).

-* should invalid names make the policy invalid?
+A policy CR which points only to non-existing namespaces, or that has an empty list for the namespace setting are in practice no-ops: they apply to no namespaces.
+For that reason, no effort has been done to test for invalid namespace names (ie, with invalid characters or formats).

 If any of the items on a list applies to a namespace, then the policy applies to that namespace.